Skip to main content

 70

-In this case, the Rhode Island Supreme Court held that a parent seeking to relocate out of the country with children in his or her custody need not make a showing that his or her reasons for relocation are “compelling.”
-Rather, the court cited the “time-honored axiom that the primary consideration and paramount concern in all matters relating to custody is the best interests of the child.”
-In determining the child’s best interests, requiring a parent to demonstrate that the reason for moving was compelling would overly burden a parent’s ability to relocate for legitimate reasons.
+In this case, the Rhode Island Supreme Court held that a parent seeking to relocate out of the country with children in their custody need not make a showing that their reasons for relocation are “compelling.”
+Rather, the Court cited the “time-honored axiom that the primary consideration and paramount concern in all matters relating to custody is the best interests of the child.”
+In determining the child’s best interests, requiring a parent to demonstrate that the reason for moving was compelling would overly burden a

 Subscribe to Rhode Island